-If you need a good cry, a downright tearjerker, or you just want to sob for joy, watch the new 30 For 30 Shorts Documentary, about Victoria Arlen.
-After overcoming insurmountable odds at a young age Victoria has lived each and every day to her motto “face it, embrace it, defy it, conquer it.”
+If you need a good cry, a downright tearjerker, or you just want to sob for joy, watch the new 30 For 30 Shorts Documentary about Victoria Arlen.
+After overcoming insurmountable odds at a young age, Victoria has lived each and every day to the tune of her motto “face it, embrace it, defy it, conquer it.”

 It’s must see TV.
 Here’s a snippet from Victoria’ web page.